-If you’re a salesperson reading this article, I have a couple of quick questions for you (and if you’re not a salesperson, these would be great to ask your sales team):
+If you’re a salesperson reading this article, I have a few questions for you (and if you’re not a salesperson, these would be great to ask your sales team):

 When you’re about to have a meeting with a prospect, do you already know most of the questions they’re going to ask?